A GPS Receiver is required when a Transmitter is set to use GPS as its time source.

 GPS Receiver and cable must be mounted above any potential standing water, snow depth, leaves or other obstructions and is protected from the weather.

 10 ft.
-(3m) GPS cable supplied.
-Extension cables available.
+(3 m) GPS cable supplied.
+Extension cables available from Primex.

-GPS cable located outdoors: Cable routing to inside of building requirement 2 in.
+GPS cable located outdoors: cable routing to the inside of the building requires 2 in.
 (5 cm) minimum conduit and weatherhead.
-Use of a GelWrap splice enclosure is strongly recommended.
+The use of a GelWrap splice enclosure is strongly recommended.